The OODA Loop: How to turn uncertainty into opportunity

 Orientation shapes the way we observe, the way we decide, and the way we act.

-In our 2008 global financial crisis example, the information used by the traders who bet against the market and made fortunes was not secret or proprietary information.
+In the 2008 global financial crisis example, the information used by the traders who bet against the market and made fortunes was not secret or proprietary information.
 Everyone in the industry had access to the mortgage contracts and the data about how many loans were being made to people with lower incomes.

 They were all equal coming out of the observation stage.